stack-auth/stack/README.md

 # Stack

 Stack is an open-source, self-hostable, and highly customizable authentication and user management system.
-It is built on top of Next.js, Prisma, and Postgres.
-It is designed to be set up in one minute and scale with the project as it grows.
+We currently provide libraries for Next.js, React, and JavaScript.
+You can set it up in one minute and scale with the project as it grows.

 ## Features